SilkRose/Pony/src/stories/diary-duet/diary-duet-meta.md

 They stop writing in their diaries and instead write each other a letter every day.
 name: Love Letters

+#### Cover changes
+ - Cover updates everyday, adding a new tick to his diary cover.
+ - 4 times throughout the story the cover gets a small change:
+   7. Pinkie gives him her pink pen when he loses his, the pen moving from her side to his.
+   16. He had a sentimental item with him, a card, coin, a dice, something and gives it to her.
+It moves from his side to hers.
+   26. Pinkie gives him the heart sticker from her diary as a hint.
+He puts it on his own diary.
+   32. Letter appears for epilogue, to the right of Pinkie's diary.

 ### Flow

 #### Week 1